 powerDNS with SQLite backend as a slave for BIND

-(powerDNS)[https://www.powerdns.com] it’s a great alternative for huge and bulky BIND server.
+(powerDNS)[https://www.powerdns.com] it’s a great alternative for large and complex BIND setup.
 Light footprint, and quick setup made that server as my obvious choice for slave server for primary BIND server.
 So let’s config begins:

 Let’s download software first: